Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 The Review will also consider the lessons from the novel coronavirus (COVID-19) response and how the State Service can learn from these in a changed world as well as in responding to similar challenges in the future.

 The current State Service Act 2000 was developed during the late 1990s, and is now nearly two decades old.
 Since that time, the structure, approach, and in particular employment arrangements of the State Service, have not substantially changed.

-Dr Ian Watt AC will lead the Review.
+Dr Ian Watt AC is leading the Review.
 Dr Watt is a highly experienced former senior public servant with the Australian Government.
-Dr Watt will report to the Premier and Treasurer on his findings.
+Dr Watt reports to the Premier and Treasurer on his findings.

-A six to eight member Reference Group will be established to provide advice, community views and industry best practice to inform Dr Watt’s deliberations.
-It will comprise members with public and private sector experience, together with a representative from public sector unions and the not-for-profit sector.
-Members will be appointed by the Premier.
+A Reference Group has been appointed by the Premier to provide advice, community views and industry best practice to inform Dr Watt’s deliberations.
+It comprises members with public and private sector experience, together with a representative from public sector unions and the not-for-profit sector.
+Information on the Reference Group can be found here.

-A project team will be established in the Department of Premier and Cabinet to support the review.
+A Project Team in the Department of Premier and Cabinet supports the Review.

 The Review will focus primarily on the governing framework of the Tasmanian State Service.
-The intended scope of the Review is set out in the draft Terms of Reference.
+The scope of the Review is set out in the Terms of Reference.

 The following is not included in the review:

-A final report will be provided to the Government by the end of 2020.
+An initial report was provided to the Premier and Treasurer at the end of October 2020.
+The final report is due to the Government by the end of May 2021.
 The Government will then consider the findings and recommendations of the Review and determine what will happen next.

 There will be no immediate changes to your work as a result of the Review while the Review is underway.